What is Customer Relationship Marketing (CRM)?waheed

 - Craft key messaging documentation about the company at large, as well as any major products, features, and services your team typically mentions on sales calls or in marketing collateral.
 This should be done with any future releases as well.

 - Define your brand’s personality in a style guide, and apply it to all channels, including outbound emails, social media updates, and blog posts.

 Empathize with your customers and prospects.

-Truly understanding your customers’ wants and needs, points, and problems gives you a solid foundation for all your digital marketing efforts—from top of the funnel all the way through to customer retention.
+Truly understanding your customers’ wants and needs, points, and problems gives you a solid foundation for all your digital marketing efforts—from the top of the funnel all the way through to customer retention.

 To better empathize with your customers, gather feedback whenever possible this can be in the form of on-site surveys, product beta programs, customer support emails.
 Appoint someone to be the “voice of the customer,” and make it their responsibility to make the feedback easily accessible and digestible for the other members of your team.

 Without a CRM, client complaints can come down to an undocumented exchange between your associate and an angry customer.
 Drilling down into how things went wrong, how long responses took, and what was said is much easier when you fully utilize your customer relationship management software.

 Most CRM systems automatically log emails, but nowadays many also record and log phone calls, so if a customer complains about bad service, you can listen to a recording of the call they’re referencing.
 On the flip side, if an associate swears they responded quickly and politely to a query, even after getting a customer complaint, you can crosscheck the claim by looking through your associate’s communication log.

 Case Study Amazon’s Success.